-- Background processes also includes some background software.
+- Background processes also include some background software.
 So have a look for and close any non-essential third-party software listed there.

 Note that third-party software services can also hog system resources.
-Users can disable third-party services with the System Configuration utility.
+You can disable third-party services with the System Configuration utility.
 This is how users can stop software services.